-As shown in Table 2, the average precision and accuracy of the algorithms for detecting the Faces-HQ dataset vary significantly.
-Since the implementation details of the Jeong[15,29] algorithm are not available, these two algorithms are not included in Table 2.
-Although the training and testing are conducted on two different datasets with a significant difference in image resolution, and the algorithms are not retrained in this thesis, MaxPix still performs well, achieving 99.9% and 99.3% detection accuracy and 100% and 99.9% average precision, respectively, which outperform the comparison algorithms.
-This indicates that MaxPix's detection accuracy and average precision are less affected by image size.

 Additionally, in Fig. 5, the images in the Wang dataset exhibit obvious artifacts, while the images in Faces-HQ do not show obvious artifacts.
 This further indicates that MaxPix's detection accuracy is less influenced by artifacts.
 Comparison experiments demonstrate that MaxPix’s accuracy and average precision can match or exceed the current state-of-the-art detection algorithms, showcasing strong cross-model generalization performance.